 I am an Assistant Professor in the Department of Biostatistics at the University of Michigan.

 I develop statistical methods motivated by problems in genetics and genomics.
 I am particularly interested in Mendelian randomization and other methods for exploiting patterns of pleiotropy (genetic sharing) across traits to understand human biology.
 I also work on a range of statistical genetics topics including confounding and selection bias in GWAS and statistical methods for integrating across multiple -omic data types.
 Previously, I have been a postdoc co-mentored by Xin He and Matthew Stephens. in the Department of Human Genetics at the University of Chicago and a graduate student at the University of Washington advised by Noah Simon.
+For prospective PhD and Masters students: If you have not yet been admitted to the University of Michigan Biostatistics program, you should apply through our centralized admissions process.
+You are also welcome to send me an email to introduce yourself.
+However, please note that I cannot directly admit you to the program.
+If you are an admitted or current student at University of Michigan, get in touch by email and I will be happy to talk to you about research opportunities!
 Website template borrowed from Karl Broman |

 Email: